 Get a Pedicure

-Now I know your feet are likely hidden inside of your favorite boots and slippers all winter, but you’re going to feel so much better if you focus on caring for your feet (they work hard, too!).
+I know your feet are likely hidden inside of your favorite boots and slippers all winter.
+But you’re going to feel so much better if you focus on caring for your feet (they work hard, too!).

 Schedule a monthly pedicure appointment at your nail salon, or make a habit of soaking your feet in warm water and Epsom salts once a week, then gently exfoliate any dead and dry skin using a simple pumice stone.